Iteatime/Acrabadabra/README.md

 * To test your code you can run:
     `npm run dev`

- By default, the front runs on `localhost:4200/`, and the back on `localhost:9000/`.
+ By default, the front runs on `localhost:4200/`, and the back on `localhost:4200/.netlify/functions/`.

+ ### 4 Unit Test :

+ To perform unit tests you have to run:
+    `npm run test`

+You can eventually want to change the configuration such as the [browser](https://karma-runner.github.io/3.0/config/browsers.html) used, this is done in [this file](https://github.com/Iteatime/Acrabadabra/blob/master/src/karma.conf.js).

+ ### 4 End to end Test :

+ To perform end to end test you have to run:
+    `npm run e2e`

+You can eventually want to change the configuration such as the [browser](https://github.com/angular/protractor/blob/master/docs/browser-setup.md) used, this is done in [this file](https://github.com/Iteatime/Acrabadabra/blob/master/e2e/protractor.conf.js).

 ## Continous deployment: